third-eye-cyborg/Flaresmith/SECURITY.md

 ## Reporting Security Issues

-If you discover a security vulnerability in CloudMake, please report it by emailing security@cloudmake.example.com.
+If you discover a security vulnerability in Flaresmith, please report it by emailing security@flaresmith.example.com.
 Do not open public issues for security vulnerabilities.

 ## Secrets Management

 ### Required Secrets

-CloudMake requires the following secrets to be configured:
+Flaresmith requires the following secrets to be configured:

 - `GITHUB_APP_PRIVATE_KEY` - GitHub App private key for repo and Codespace provisioning
 - `GITHUB_APP_ID` - GitHub App ID